-In case we are not able to make pickup arrangements, you can use taxis, ride sharing services, and shuttles located in the arrival area available for you to take.
+You can use taxis, ride sharing services, and shuttles located in the arrival area available for you to take.
 Taxis offer flat rates to and from the airport depending on the number of passengers on board.
 Check the airport web site for information on taxi rates.
-Shuttle buses are also available at a rate of approximately \$15 per person.
+Shuttle buses are also available at a rate of approximately \$24 per person.